ab-2019blr/simpleprojects/StockMarketApp/doc/srs_document.md

 ## 1. Introduction

 ### 1.1 Purpose
-This System Requirements Specification (SRS) document defines the technical requirements, system architecture, and implementation specifications for the Indian Stock Market Analytics Application.
+This System Requirements Specification (SRS) document defines the technical requirements, system architecture, and implementation specifications for the Indian Stock Market Application.
 It serves as a comprehensive guide for development, testing, and deployment teams.

 ### 1.2 Scope
 The application provides comprehensive stock market analysis capabilities for Indian equity markets, including real-time data processing, technical analysis, portfolio management, and intelligent alerting systems.